Skip to Content

 Come here to see tons of sheep!
 Photo Credit: Sheepworld

-After the show, take a walk around the working farm and see the many other animals here like miniature horses, pigs, emu, alpacas, cows, and deer.
+After the show, take a walk around the working farm and see the many other animals here, like miniature horses, pigs, emu, rabbits, alpacas, cows, and deer.
 You may even get the chance to feed a baby lamb!
 There’s a short walk on-site too, which takes you through native bush and offers the opportunity to see some birdlife like the tui.

 Related Read: You can also see a sheep shearing demonstration at Mt Nicholas Station, one of the best things to do in Queenstown, NZ!